Detail Itinerary

 Overnight in camp.

-From Domshisa we climb for about an hour to a mountain meadow and over a small pass.
+From Domshisa, we climb for about an hour to a mountain meadow and over a small pass.
 A new farm road has been built along this stretch, so we have to walk for about 3 hours today along the rough road until we join the original trail just before the end of our trek.
-From here it is about an hour along the trail to Dodena where a vehicle will be waiting to collect us for the drive to Thimphu.
+From here, it is about an hour along the trail to Dodena, where a vehicle will be waiting to collect us for the drive to Thimphu.
 (9 km, 5 hours for the walk, 1 hour for the drive)

 Overnight in Thimphu.